 Step 3.
 Choose the destination disk - HDD/SSD to save Windows 10 system

-Choose the new HDD or SSD as your target disk for saving the cloned Windows 10 system.
+Select the new HDD or SSD as the target disk for cloning the Windows 10 system.

 Step 4.
 Then click "Proceed" to start cloning Windows 10 to HDD/SSD now.

-After this, insert your new HDD or SSD into your computer and reboot PC, change the boot order to set computer boot from new HDD/SSD with cloned Windows 10 system:
+After cloning your Windows 10 system to the new HDD or SSD, insert the new drive into your computer and reboot.
+Change the boot order to set your computer to boot from the new HDD/SSD with the cloned Windows 10 system.

-With Qiling Backup, it will resize the partition on your new M.2 SSD during the cloning process.
-So you don't need to manually resize it.
-After the cloning process is done, you have two ways to start the computer.
+With Qiling Backup, the partition on your new M.2 SSD will be resized automatically during the cloning process, eliminating the need for manual resizing.
+Once the cloning is complete, you'll have two options to start your computer.

 Way 1.
 Turn off your computer, unplug the old SATA SSD and replace it with the new M.2 SSD, then turn on your computer again.

 Step 1.
-Turn your laptop off and then disconnect both the power cable and any other connected cables.
-Then unscrew the back panel and remove it to get access to your OS disk.
+To access your OS disk, turn off your laptop, disconnect the power cable and any other connected cables, then unscrew the back panel and remove it.

 Step 2.
-Use your tools to secure your drive to the laptop.
-You'll need to unscrew those before you can remove the drive.
+You need to unscrew the screws that secure the drive to the laptop before you can remove it.

 Step 3.
-Lift the old drive up about 30 or 45 degrees and pull it out.
+Install the new SSD, then secure the back panel.
+To do this, lift the old drive up about 30 or 45 degrees and pull it out.
 In its place, install the SSD and put the back panel on.

-If you want to continue using the old disk for saving data and protecting the Windows system, you can format the old hard drive for free.
+If you want to keep using the old disk for saving data and protecting the Windows system, you can format the old hard drive for free.

 You may have extra questions after cloning Windows operating system to SSD.
 Read these questions and answers below to get additional help.

-No, both SATA and PCIe M.2 SSDs will use the standard AHCI drivers built into the OS.
-However, you may need to enable the M.2 SSD in the system BIOS before being able to use it.
+Both SATA and PCIe M.2 SSDs use the standard AHCI drivers built into the OS, but you may need to enable the M.2 SSD in the system BIOS to use it.

-M.2 was developed by the PCI-SIG and SATA-IO standards organizations and is defined in the PCI-SIG M.2 and the SATA Rev. 3.2 specifications.
-It was originally called the Next Generation Form Factor (NGFF), and then formally renamed to M.2 in 2013.
-Many people still refer to M.2 as NGFF.
+M.2 was developed by the PCI-The M.2 standard is a specification for internally mounted computer expansion cards, defined by the PCI-SIG and SATA-IO standards organizations, and is included in the PCI-SIG M.2 and SATA Rev. 3.2 specifications.
+Originally called the Next Generation Form Factor (NGFF), it was formally renamed to M.2 in 2013.
+Many people still refer to it as NGFF.